 Apparently, the Danes don’t use a phrase like “the terrible twos” in their parenting of toddlers.

 Doesn’t exist in their language.

 It isn’t teething, and it isn’t terrible.
 This is simply a phase of life when children incessantly test boundaries to learn about the world.

 Free Cheat Sheet: 5 Things to Do During a Tantrum – and 5 Things Not to Do

 What Every Parent Should Know About the Terrible Twos

 Turns out, there isn’t anything terrible about a 2-year-old.
 During this stage, young children learn what they can and cannot do.
-Testing boundaries, tantrums, crying, whining – all of the above – are signs of a healthy developing child.
+Testing boundaries, tantrums, crying, whining – all of the above – are normal toddler behavior and signs of a healthy developing child.

 As parents, we sometimes feel guilty about our children crying.
 We feel this need to fix it or stop the crying because that’s what mothers do: We make the tears go away.
 But many times, we’re doing an amazing job as parents by allowing the tears to flow.